 5. Look at What Competitors Are Doing

+It’s important to constantly check out other competitor apps in the space to see what elements they are incorporating into their preview video or poster frame.
 Any developer taking the time to refresh their preview video(s) to be more iOS 11 should look at what other apps are incorporating to stay on top of the competition.
 For example, are competitors utilizing more portrait oriented or landscape oriented screenshots?
 Are competitors adding copy throughout the video?
 These are good questions to ask oneself when either recreating one preview video or creating more.

+Even though the release of iOS 11 hasn't made a huge impact on the requirements for preview videos, the increase of three videos plus auto playing will definitely make an impact in creatives.
 Creatives in general are a key factor for conversion, meaning developers should take the time to follow these tips for preview videos in iOS 11.
 Always make sure preview videos clearly highlight the app's core features and stand out against competition without compromising Apple's requirements.